-- More expensive than red diesel - Although now widely available, ther can be supply chain issues where bulk supplies are required at short notice - Purchasing licenses required in some ELL countries - Causes generator issues due to high viscosity.
-Engine modifications are normally needed - Poor cold-start properties - Servicing intervals need to be increased - Not all plant hire companies will allow its use in their generator fleet - Its viscosity reduces the aging of engine oil & improves cold start properties - In the category of 'drop in' fuels - Non-toxic & non-contaminative - Listed as non-hazardous, so free from ADR haulage restrictions. - Now widely available

-Five to 10 times higher levels of acetaldehyde - precursor to VOCs
+PROS CONS Traditional or WVO (Waste Vegetable Oil) Biodiesel: A type of biofuel produced by reacting animal fats or vegetable oils (e.g. soya bean, palm or waste vegetable oils) with methanol and a catalyst (e.g. sodium hydroxide) to produce a methyl ester.)
+Non-toxic &amp; non contaminative Listed as non-hazardous Widely available More expensive than red diesel.
+Although now widely available, there can be supply chain issues where bulk supplies are required at short notice.
+Purchasing licenses required in some EU countries.
+Causes generator issues due to high viscosity.
+Engine modifications are normally needed.
+Poor cold-start properties.
+Servicing intervals need to be increased.
+Not all plant hire companies will allow its use in their generator fleet.
+HVO (Hydrated Vegetable Oil) Biodiesel: A type of renewable diesel fuel produced by hydro-treating vegetable oils, such as rapeseed.
+Unlike regular biodiesel, hydrogen is used as the catalyst in the creation process instead of methanol.
+Can also be called green diesel or renewable diesel.
+Its viscosity reduces the aging of engine oil &amp; improves cold start properties.
+In the category of 'drop in' fuels.
+Non-toxic &amp; non-contaminative.
+Listed as non-hazardous, so free from ADR haulage restrictions.
+Now widely available Five to 10 times higher levels of acetaldehyde - precursor to VOCs